 - Jaina led an attack on Zandalar to force Rastakhan into forcing the Horde out of his Kingdom.
 However, Jaina apparently did not expect him to fight to the death, causing the Zandalari to swear revenge on the Alliance and formally joined the Horde.
 Anduin laments how the plan failed but Saurfang later calls her out for being so stupid to believe Rastakhan would surrender peacefully and that the siege would lead to the Zandalari NOT joining the Horde.

-- Disproportionate Retribution: She had some solid, logical reasoning behind thinking that Aethas and the Sunreavers had used Dalaran to treacherously advance The Horde's interests.
-However, Jaina takes this reasoning as justification to arrest every Horde affiliated citizen in Dalaran, with anyone who refuses to come quietly being killed.
+- Disproportionate Retribution: Jaina took flimsy evidence at best that the Sunreavers had betrayed Dalaran's neutrality note as justification to arrest every Horde affiliated citizen in Dalaran, with anyone who refuses to come quietly being killed.
 In the Horde side of the Purge of Dalaran questchain, this culminates in her killing unarmed blood elf civilians as they try to run away from her.note Lor'themar is understandably enraged, and even Varian calls her out on this, particularly because it utterly turns Sin'dorei against them and drives them straight back into the arms of The Horde.

 - The Dreaded: The Horde knows how powerful she is.
 When Rokhan and Thalyssra break into the Stormwind Stockade to free Zul the Prophet and Princess Talanji, they encounter Jaina on their way out.
 When they see her approaching, they don't make any attempts to fight her and just urge the Horde adventurer to run.

 - Exhausted Eye Bags: Jaina's new Battle for Azeroth model shows heavy bags under her eyes, contrasting against her pale skin.
 Her one-woman war against the Legion didn't leave her much time for rest.